Tutorial Gateway

 SQL FOR XML AUTO

 The FOR XML Auto mode in SQL Server returns a result set as the nested XML element.
 Unlike other XML modes, For XML AUTO doesn’t provide much control over the generated XML file.
-That’s why we don’t use this SQL FOR XML AUTO mode in real-time.
+That’s why we don’t use this SQL FOR XML AUTO mode in real time.

 For this SQL FOR XML AUTO example, we are using the New Employees, Department tables present in the SQL Test.
-The below screenshot will show you the New Employees table data in SQL Server.
+The below screenshot will show you the New Employees table data in the SQL Server.

 SQL FOR XML AUTO Example 1